Hold a Course

 2) The sponsor group must secure 2 hours of field time for a Grade 8 course and 4 hours for a Grade 9 course on a lined soccer field (indoor or outdoor) preferably at a location which is within walking distance of the classroom space (this is to minimize the burden on parents who might otherwise have to come back to transport the kids to the field training portion).
 The sponsor is responsible for any fees associated with field access!

-3) The sponsor group must submit a completed Sponsor Form to the ORC office AT LEAST 3 weeks before the proposed course start date.
-More time is better but 3 weeks is usually workable.
+3) The sponsor group must submit a completed Sponsor Form to the ORC office AT LEAST 1 month before the proposed course start date.
+More time is better but a month is usually workable.
 We need time to find an instructor and to spread the word about the course opportunity, and your prospective students will need time to register and to complete the online training prerequisite work.

 Once we receive the sponsor’s request form, we will schedule an instructor, post the course details on our website, track registration and student completion of prerequisite training requirements, and the ORC will provide the course materials and cover approved instructor travel expenses.